Dissipative timescales from coarse-graining irreversibility: Conclusion

 Under coarse-graining the observed irreversibility $\sigma(\tau)$ displays a characteristic cross-over from its steady state value $\Sigma$ to zero.
 When there is strong timescale separation between the driven transition and the undriven transitions, this profile takes on a simple shape with a single characteristic timescale.
 Using a perturbative approach we derived an approximate functional form and identified this dissipative scale with the largest eigenvalue $\lambda$ of the transition rate matrix.
 Above this scale irreversibility is observable, whereas below it irreversibility is hidden.
 General theoretical analysis that goes beyond the fast driven limit remains an open question, complicated by our observation that the functional form of the observed irreversibility can vary as we change the transition speed and driving.

 Building on our theoretical analysis, we proposed a fitting ansatz that allows us to estimate the dissipative timescale $\lambda$ from time-series data.
 We observed that this method reasonably well reproduces the magnitude of $\lambda$, but remains biased due to the nonlinear fitting method.
 The error of our estimates is further sensitive to any error in the estimates of the observed irreversibility when data is finite.
 Accurate estimates in the cross-over region are necessary to most effectively use our proposed estimator.
-More refined fitting forms that account for a wider range of scales may be less affected by errors in the relative entropy determination, but this remains for future research. \ack{This material is based upon work supported by the National Science Foundation under Grant No. 2142466.}
+More refined fitting forms that account for a wider range of scales may be less affected by errors in the relative entropy determination, but this remains for future research. \ack{This material is based upon work supported by the National Science Foundation under Grant No. 2142466.
+N.F. and J.M.H. acknowledge the KITP program Active20 supported by National Science Foundation through Grant No. PHY-1748958.
+N. F. acknowledges National Science Foundation CAREER Grant No. PHYS-1848247.}